Brain tumor: Imaging

 Medical imaging plays a central role in the diagnosis of brain tumors.
-Early imaging methods – invasive and sometimes dangerous – such as pneumoencephalography and cerebral angiography have been abandoned in favor of non-invasive, high-resolution techniques, especially magnetic resonance imaging (MRI) and computed tomography (CT) scans, though MRI is typically the reference standard used.
-Neoplasms will often show as differently colored masses (also referred to as processes) in CT or MRI results.
+Early imaging methods – invasive and sometimes dangerous – such as pneumoencephalography and cerebral angiography have been replaced by non-invasive, high-resolution techniques, especially magnetic resonance imaging (MRI) and computed tomography (CT) scans.
+MRI with contrast enhancement is the preferred imaging test in the diagnosis of brain tumors.
+Glioblastomas usually enhance with contrast on T1 MRI weighted MRI imaging, and on T2 with FLAIR imaging showing hyperintense cerebral edema.
+Low grade gliomas are usually hypointense on T1 MRI, and hyperintense with T2 with FLAIR MRI.
+Meningiomas are usually homogenously enhanced with dural thickening on MRI.